reybalgs/acc-entrylist-generator/README.md

 ./acc-entrylist-gen.py <your_results_file>.json
 ```

-These results JSON files are always generated in your server's `results` directory if you use `"dumpLeaderboards": 1` option in your server's `settings.json` file, as shown [in this guide](https://www.acc-wiki.info/wiki/Server_Configuration#Result_Files).
+These results JSON files are always generated in your server's `results` directory if you use the  `"dumpLeaderboards": 1` option in your server's `settings.json` file, as shown [in this guide](https://www.acc-wiki.info/wiki/Server_Configuration#Result_Files).

 ### Reading an existing entrylist